HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 6. **The GUI will pop up, and you can start using DL4MicEverywhere** (if the GUI is not displayed correctly, please restart your computer once more to fix the issue).

+> ℹ️ **NOTE:** After Windows setup completes successfully, DL4MicEverywhere remembers the detected Ubuntu distribution in a local setup cache.
+Normal launches reuse that setup and skip the longer WSL discovery and shell-script preparation steps.
+If the cached setup becomes invalid, the launcher automatically returns to the setup checks.

 </details>

 <details>